Cornwall LivingIssue #67

 We head to Tremenheere Kitchen near Penzance to see what foodie delights the team has to offer.

-As we arrive and park in front of the sculpture gardens, we look up and see one of the many sculptures at the crest of the hill, which seems to be gently swaying in the blustery November wind.
-The breeze, with its distinct oceanic tang, reminds us of just how hungry we are, so it’s with great purpose that we make our way to the entrance.
+As we arrive and park in front of the stunning oak gallery, which was completed and unveiled earlier this year, we look up and see what can only be one of the gardens’ sculptures at the crest of the hill, betrayed only by the lights adorning it and seeming to gently sway in the blustery November wind.

-On entering the restaurant we’re welcomed by the lovely and extremely accommodating hostess, Zoe, who shows us to our table and leaves us to pore over the drinks menu.
+On entering the restaurant we’re welcomed by the lovely and extremely accommodating hostess, Zoe, who shows us to our seat and leaves us to pour over the drinks menu.
 As usual, we order a bottle of white and set about taking in our surroundings.
 A stylishly minimalistic décor gives guests a feeling of ‘room’, a pleasant change from other more cramped restaurants.
-Fabulous artworks by local artist, Sam Bassett adorn the walls.
-In the corner a fire crackles, warming the room with its comforting glow and creating a cosy ambience with its subtly flickering flames.
+Fabulous artworks adorn the walls and from the ceiling, pendant style lights hang, unobtrusive, yet pleasing to look at should you take notice.

 But, full as we are, we can’t help requesting a sweet menu.
 Indeed, it’s only after polishing off a slice of rich chocolate tart, and a brandy basket full of Moomaid ice cream and sorbet that we grudgingly surrender.

 The evening has been lovely, and there’s something quite special about veering off the beaten track on a blowy winter’s evening, especially when the hospitality is as warm as it has been tonight.
-We’ll certainly be returning to Tremenheere Kitchen, only next time we’ll be sure to have a lighter lunch!
+We’ll certainly be returning to Tremenheere Kitchen, only next time, we’ll be visiting the sculpture gardens first!